A beginner’s guide to key performance indicators

-All business owners should be measuring Key Performance Indicators.
-They’re a great way of keeping up with the inner workings of your business, and give you a snapshot of where your business stands.
+Key performance indicators show you the inner workings of your business and give you a snapshot of where your business stands.
 You’ve got a business plan, and KPIs are what you use to measure the success factors that drive your plan.
 For many, they’re the metrics that determine success, so are a crucial part of running their business.
-We are aware that while you might have had some dealings with KPIs, they’re not always easy to choose.
-In this blog, we’ll explore what KPIs actually are, how to choose the perfect ones for your business and why they’re so fundamental to business operations.

 If you need some inspiration, have a look at our KPI Library which is fully-stocked with different industry-specific examples and how to calculate them.
 We’ve also elaborated on these with our compact lists of KPIs for different industries.